armandofox/audience1st/README.md

 You only need the information on this page if you are deploying and maintaining Audience1st yourself.
 If so, this page assumes you are IT-savvy and provides the information needed to help you get this Rails 4/Ruby 2.3 app deployed.

-# Development and Deployment
+# Preparing to develop

-This is a stock Rails 4 app, with the following exceptions/additions.
+In addition to the app, you will need a Stripe account, though you can use just the test-mode keys during development.

-## Multi-tenancy
+## Multi-tenant setup

 **This is important.** By default Audience1st is designed to be setup as [multi-tenant using the `apartment`